KenRip/rfslib/README.md

 ### Installation Steps
 <to be create>

-### Tailoring JCL Skeletons for use with "Compile" feature of RFSLIB...
+### Tailoring JCL Skeletons

-	Using the IBM provided Skeletons in ICCF Library 2 you can tailor the do the following...
+	The RFSLIB Application requires tailoring of JCL skeletions for use with the RFSLIB "Compile" feature.
+One option is using the IBM provided Skeletons in ICCF Library 2 as the basis of the RFSLIB skeletons.
+To do so you can do the following...

 		1) Catalog the appropriate ICCF skeleton members from ICCF library 2 into PRD2.CONFIG (or you desginated RFS Skeleton sublibrary in RFS.CONFIG).
 		2) Make the following replacements in the skeletons...